Best Inflatable Kayak

 It’s not even just planes either.
 If you want to travel by bus or train, the only real way you’re going to bring your ‘yak is if it deflates into a portable carrier.

-If you’re driving, you can just throw your deflated kayak into the trunk and you’re off on your way.
+If you’re driving, you can just throw your deflated yak into the trunk and you’re off on your way.
 Contrast this to having a hard kayak.
 You would need to fix it onto a rack on the car/truck.
 So there’s all the hassle of buying a roof rack.
 Then each and every time you need to go somewhere, you need to lift the ‘yak onto the rack and affix.

 There are many ways to do this, and there are some cheaper ‘cheats’ if you want to take a shortcut.
-But at the end of the day, inflatables are much more convenient and portable.
+But at the end of the day, blow-ups are much more convenient and portable.

 They Are Very Stable

-A lot of inflatables have generally wider hulls.
+A lot of blow-ups have generally wider hulls.
 Think of whitewater kayaks for a moment.
-These kayaks have the wider base and taller side walls.
+These have the wider base and taller side walls.
 This makes them much more sturdy and stable.
 You need the stability as the river throws you around and tries to eject you from your seated position.
 Yes, Mother Nature does have a cruel side to her!

 You can however get inflatables with narrower hulls, which are designed more for touring.